jonnor/machinehearing/audio-segmentation.md

 Note.
 Approaches are highly relevant to segmentation of other time-series such as accelerometer data, EEG data etc.

 ## Commandline API

+How it could look for a hypothetical command-line tool

 python -m audiosegment.analyze